Australia-wide nutrition support · Not medication access advice

 Reviewed by Georgie George Nutritionist and founder of Wellbeing George Nutrition.
 This page is designed for nutrition education only and does not provide medication advice, diagnosis or treatment.

 These answers are nutrition-focused.
-Medication suitability, dose changes, side effects, access, pricing and availability should be discussed with your doctor, specialist or pharmacist.
+Medication questions, dose changes, prescribing, access, pricing and side effect management should be discussed with your doctor, specialist or pharmacist.

 Some people find smaller meals, slower eating, lighter meal choices and simple protein foods easier to tolerate.
 Persistent nausea, vomiting or signs of dehydration need medical review.